Weimar: Climate

 Weimar has a humid continental climate (Dfb) or an oceanic climate (Cfb) according to the Köppen climate classification system.
 Summers are warm and sometimes humid with average high temperatures of 23 C and lows of 12 C. Winters are relatively cold with average high temperatures of 2 C and lows of -3 C. The city's topography creates a microclimate caused through the basin position with sometimes inversion in winter (quite cold nights under -20 C).
 Annual precipitation is only 535 mm with moderate rainfall throughout the year.
 Light snowfall occurs, mainly from December through February, but snow cover does not usually remain for long.

+The Weimar (Erfurt–Weimar Airport) weather station has recorded the following extreme values: